frankydotid/frankydotid.github.io/_posts/2016-02-06-the-little-things-sysadmin-needs.markdown

 I can get a result of `snmpwalk -v1 -c public localhost system`, but when I'm using my public IP address instead of `localhost`, I get a no response error.
 When I ask the network team: "No rule for that, nothing will block it".

-It turns out that you a self-introspection is necessary for the server itself, as for a human.
+It turns out that a self-introspection is as necessary for the server itself as it is for a human.
 Check your `hosts.allow` file, and ensure you have `snmpd: <allowed segments/ip/ALL>` in there.
 See [here](http://www.net-snmp.org/wiki/index.php/FAQ:Agent_30) or [here](https://access.redhat.com/discussions/1394813).

 <br/>